bomberstudios/Save-On-Focus-Lost.tmbundle/README.md

 - Clone the git repo to  `~/Library/Application Support/Avian/Bundles/`
 - Relaunch TextMate 2

-Note: you need to be using a recent build.
-Open Preferences » Software Update and ALT-click the "Check Now" button to get the most recent nightly build.
+**Note**: you need to be using a recent build.
+Open Preferences » Software Update and ALT-click the "Check Now" button to get the most recent nightly build (this will grab a latest version than the one you get by just clicking the button).

 Enjoy it!